Matrycks/HackerNewsAngular/README.md

 # HackerNewsAngular
-A Hacker News angular application.
+A test angular application which pulls top stories from the Hacker News Api.

+Features:
+- sorting stories

+Soon to come:
+- story comments
+- story search